dotlang/language/doc/Enhancements.md

 N - do we need explicit interface declaration?
 Like Number, Comparable, ...
 But we can define it as a normal type + a set of functions on it.

+? - use array mode `$[0]` instead of special variables `$1`

+N - have eveything implemented as library even and/if/for/... this is not an academic language. it must be practical.